Code-Institute-Submissions/dkeddie-MS2/README.md

 * [Skyscanner API via RapidAPI](https://rapidapi.com/skyscanner/api/skyscanner-flight-search)
 As the principle Skyscanner API is restricted to 'Partners', the results have been accessed through RapidAPI.
 The API returns the lowest price between the Current Location and Destination.

+**Async / Await and Fetch()** - In order to retrieve the API/JSON information, the Fetch() function was used in conjunction with Async / Await.
+The Async / Await method enables a simple method to aynchronously load the data before the Tiles are loaded and displayed.

 ## Testing